jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 mutually authenticated TLS (in at least some cases).
 Sometimes a server does not want to authenticate every client, but might wish to authenticate a subset of them.
-In TLS 1.3 this may be done with post-handshake auth, however this adds an extra round-trip, and requires negotiation at the application layer.
+In TLS 1.3 this may be done with post-handshake auth, however this adds an extra round trip, and requires negotiation at the application layer.

 The behaviour specified in {{?RFC8446}} for a client that receives a `CertificateRequest` that it cannot satisfy is to send an empty Certificate